CoralVentures/coral_flutter/docs/coral_packages.md

 1. CoralAnalyticsRepository (wired up for you)
 2. createAnalyticsOnEventCallback (wired up for you)
 3. CoralAnalyticsRouteObserver (manual)
+4. CoralSegmentConfiguration (manual)

 1) `CoralAnalyticsRepository` is used by `coralBootstrap` (from the `coral_bootstrap` package), and will be wired up automatically.

 2) `createAnalyticsOnEventCallback` is also used by `coralBootstrap` and will automatically create a `CoralBlocObserver` with this callback added.
 This is what will process our analytic listeners that we define with our blocs.

 3) The `CoralAnalyticsRouteObserver` is **not** wired up automatically, and you will need to add it to your app's router.
 This will create analytic events for all of your route changes.

+4) The `CoralSegmentConfiguration` is used by the `CoralBootstrapConfiguration` and will be how you pass in your Segment api key.

 ```dart
 GoRouter appRouter({